akash-shrestha/online-shop-app/README.md

 Simple online shop web app made using node, express, mongodb(mongoose) and ejs </br>
 Stripe for online payment and Sendgrid for mailing service are used as 3rd party services </br>

-The app is in its basic version and I will adding more remaining features whenever I can manage time </br>
+The app here is in its basic version and can be used as a sample for developing ecommerce app by adding required features </br>

 Getting started </br>